dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 - Have everyone read a text and then discuss it
 - Everyone prepares something short to read and then you discuss it, or just say what you liked about it.
-- Solve a Project Euler or Advent of Code problem and then discuss it with others
+- Solve or attempt to solve a Project Euler or Advent of Code problem and then discuss it with others
 - Have everyone go and buy the same wine or same beer and have a remote tasting
+- Have everyone follow a YouTube tutorial and then show the results
 - You can probably do a board game remotely, Pandemic seems apropos
 - ...